Jessime/Jessime.github.io/_pages/about.md

   I don't know how you'd measure it, but I hypothesize that VCs have outsized influence over humanity's trajectory.
   Even compared to CEOs, politicians, etc.
-  There's a lot more I'd want to say about this, but I don't have all the words yet.
+  There's a lot more I want to say about this, but I don't have all the words yet.
-  I'll leave a full explanation and defense to a post.
+  I'll leave a full explanation and defense to a later post.

 * <u> Are you a morning or night person? </u>

   Night.
   My routine is basically, work, gym, dinner, time with my wife, followed by a couple of silent hours at the end of the night to work on whatever I'm interested in at the time.
-Some weeks, more gets done in the ~10 hours at night than in the ~40 hours at work.
+Some weeks, more gets accomplished in the ~10 hours at night than in the ~40 hours at work.

 * <u> What are your favorite hobbies? </u>